KlasBuhre/Buhrlang/README.md

 -------------------------------------------------------------------------------
 Object-Oriented Features - Inheritance
 -------------------------------------------------------------------------------
 A class can only inherit from one concrete class.
+In the following example, note the 'arg' keyword, which indicates that the 'mass' property is not a member of Truck.
+It is only a constructor argument which is sent to the constructor of Vehicle.

 Example: